UVA-CS3140-F25/uva-cs3140-f25.github.io/syllabus.md

 ## Quizzes

-There will be occasional quizzes in the class which are meant to ensure basic understanding of the course lecture material.
+There will be quizzes in the class modules which are meant to ensure basic understanding of the course lecture material.
 Quizzes will be posted on Canvas and are multiple choice.
-Quizzes are graded in a pass/fail way.
-Any score >= 80% is considered a passing score will be treated as 100%, while any score less than 80% will not have the score changed.
-For example, if you get a 70% on the quiz, your score will be 70%.
-But if you get 80%, your score will be 100%.

 **Quizzes can be taken up to 5 times** to achieve the target score.
 You will be able to see your total quiz score after submitting.
 However, you won't see specifically what you got right/wrong, or the correct answer until after the quiz closes.

-Your lowest two quizzes will be dropped.
+Your lowest four quizzes will be dropped.

 Quizzes are **individual assignments**.
 Collaboration/working together (even with assignment team members for homeworks) is strictly prohibited.
 If collaboration is discovered, it will result in all parties involved receiving a zero on their entire quiz grade for the course.